temporalio/documentation/docs/typescript/workflows.md

 </details>

-To execute a child workflow and await its completion:
+To execute a child workflow and await its completion, use [`executeChild`](https://typescript.temporal.io/api/namespaces/workflow/#executechild):

 <!--SNIPSTART typescript-child-workflow-->
 <!--SNIPEND-->

+Child Workflows have similar semantics with [Temporal Clients](/docs/typescript/clients), including how to start/execute/handle them.
-[`createChildWorkflowHandle`](https://typescript.temporal.io/api/api/namespaces/workflow#newchildworkflowhandle) returns a [`ChildWorkflowHandle`](https://typescript.temporal.io/api/interfaces/workflow.ChildWorkflowHandle) that can be used to start a new child Workflow, signal it and await its completion.
+[`startChild`](https://typescript.temporal.io/api/namespaces/workflow/#startchild) returns a [`ChildWorkflowHandle`](https://typescript.temporal.io/api/interfaces/workflow.ChildWorkflowHandle) that can be used to signal, query, cancel, terminate, or await its completion.

+Special Notes:

-Child Workflow Option fields automatically inherit their values from the Parent Workflow Options if they are not explicitly set.
+- Child Workflow Option fields automatically inherit their values from the Parent Workflow Options if they are not explicitly set.
+They have two advanced options unique to Child Workflows:
+  - [`cancellationType`](https://typescript.temporal.io/api/enums/proto.coresdk.child_workflow.ChildWorkflowCancellationType): Controls at which point to throw the CanceledFailure exception when a child workflow is cancelled
+  - `parentClosePolicy`: Explained below

-Child Workflow executions are [`CancellationScope`](/docs/typescript/cancellation-scopes) aware and will automatically be cancelled when their containing scope is cancelled.
+- Child Workflow executions are [`CancellationScope`](/docs/typescript/cancellation-scopes) aware and will automatically be cancelled when their containing scope is cancelled.

 <RelatedReadList
 readlist={[